Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

-The above discussion emphasizes the limitation of MFT-based methods for the evaluation of $T_{\rm C}$.
-Nevertheless, due to their convenience, MFT-based methods have been recognized as a standard tool for evaluating the composition dependence of $T_{\rm C}$ or $T_{\rm C}$ itself in magnet compounds.
-Our results clearly demonstrate that this convention does not hold, as the $T_{\rm C}$ strongly depends on the extent of magnetic disordering, at least for these systems.
-Of course, more quantitative evaluations, including other temperature effects, are needed to conclude the cause of the disagreement in $T_{\rm C}$ between theory and experiments.
-For example, Nd$_2$Fe$_{14}$B is reported to exhibit strong magnetism-dependent phonons \cite{tsuna_first-principles_2023}, which are shifts of phonon frequencies due to magnetic disordering.
-As we previously pointed out in Ref. \cite{tanaka_prediction_2020}, the magnetism-dependent phonons affect the determination of equilibrium magnetic states, and resulting in changes in the theoretical $T_{\rm C}$.
-In addition, the direct impact of lattice vibrations on $J_{ij}$ would affect $T_{\rm C}$ \cite{heine_temperature-dependent_2021}.
-Although further investigation incorporating other temperature effects is necessary, our results clearly demonstrate that the straightforward application of the MFT cannot account for the concentration dependence of $T_{\rm C}$ in the Nd$_2$(Fe, Co)$_{14}$B system.
+More quantitative evaluations, including other temperature effects, are needed to conclude the cause of the disagreement in $T_{\rm C}$ between theory and experiments.
+For example, Nd$_2$Fe$_{14}$B is reported to exhibit strong magnetism-dependent phonons \cite{Tsuna2023-fa}, which are shifts of phonon frequencies due to magnetic disordering.
+As we previously pointed out in Ref.~\cite{Tanaka2020-vf}, the magnetism-dependent phonons \cite{Tanaka2020-qe} affect the determination of equilibrium magnetic states, thereby leading to changes in the theoretical $T_{\rm C}$.
+In addition, the direct impact of lattice vibrations on $J_{ij}$ would affect $T_{\rm C}$ \cite{Heine2021-qe}.
+Although further investigation incorporating additional temperature effects is necessary, our results clearly demonstrate the importance of nonperturbative methods in capturing the concentration dependence of $T_{\rm C}$ in the Nd$_2$(Fe, Co)$_{14}$B system.